NASCAR Euro Series: Cars

 The NASCAR Whelen Euro Series is based around the concept of using NASCAR-style cars on European circuits.
 The Euro-NASCAR cars are inspired by American NASCAR cars but were built specifically for European tracks.
 The cars use a V8 engine creating 450 hp.
 It uses a four-speed manual gearbox, is rear-wheel drive and weighs 1225 kg.

 A new generation of car, dubbed as the "Next Level" package, was introduced in the 2016 season.
 The Next Level car saw the introduction of a new aerodynamic package and a redesigned composite body, and the cars adopted an 8-inch rear spoiler instead of the wing used in the previous generation of cars.

 The first Next Level car to be introduced was the redesigned Chevrolet SS composite body, which was unveiled during the 2015 season-ending race at Circuit Zolder.
 Resembling the body of its American counterpart, the car made its racing debut in the 2015 Race of Champions.
 The Ford Mustang body also made its test debut soon after.
 Starting in 2018, the Chevrolet composite body was updated into a Camaro ZL1-based body style, although the SS body is still legal for competition until the end of the 2019 season.
 The SS nameplate was subsequently retired in 2020 and existing bodies from the SS platform was rebranded into the EuroNASCAR FJ 2020.
-The revived Shadow Racing Cars brand would began to compete with their own Shadow DNM8 chassis starting from the 2021 season.
+The revived Shadow Racing Cars brand would begin to compete with their own Shadow DNM8 chassis starting from the 2021 season.